mormond/CommercialMarketplaceLab/readme.md

 * Plan
   * *Offers* contain plans which describe the scope (eg in which markets is it available, is it available to everyone or specific customers) and pricing (when applicable).
 * Listing Options
-  * Transact Offer
+  * Transact
     * An offer which is transacted through Microsoft's commerce capabilities and thus delivers an end-to-end experience from discovery to purchase to delivery.
 Microsoft facilitates the exchange of money for a software licence on behalf of the publisher.
-  * List Offer
+  * List
     * Simple listing of your solution that enables a customer to express interest via *Lead management*.
-  * Trial Offer
+  * Trial
     * Allow customers to trial your solution for a limited period at no cost before they purchase.
-  * BYOL Offer
+  * BYOL
-    * BYOL (Bring Your Own Licence) offers enhance the discoverability and automate the provisioning of your solution in a customer subscription.
+    * BYOL (Bring Your Own Licence) listings enhance the discoverability and automate the provisioning of your solution in a customer subscription.
 The financial transaction and licence compliance is the publisher responsibility.
+  * Free
+    * Essentially a provisioning-only offer with no billing.
 * Test drive
   * A *test drive* is a pre-canned environment that is hosted in the publisher's Azure subscription and allows potential customers to evaluate the solution before purchase.
 * Preview audience